akhanalcs/selfhosted-guides/services/recyclarr/README.md

      └──────────────────────────────────────────────────────────────┘
      ```

-     Here it is visualized in a tree structure to understand it better.
+     Here it is visualized in a tree structure to see it better.

-     We're going to include these `custom-formats`, `quality-definitions` and `quality-profiles` (except anime for now as I don't need it) in our `recyclarr.yml` file to do rest of our setup very quickly and easily.
+     We're going to "include" the `custom-formats` and `quality-profiles` of the templates we noted earlier in our `recyclarr.yml` file to do rest of our setup.
      ```
      radarr
      ├── includes